-Detailed procedures need to be abided by to ensure the execution of activities is successful.
+Detailed procedures must be abided by to ensure the execution of activities is successful.
 Tools are the services and products required to carry out activities.
 Depending on the focus and situation of an organization, not all the resources may be required.
 Automated tools may be used to optimize a website if bringing in more people causes budget constraints.

 The Difference Between Rules and Principles of Web Governance

 The word ‘principles’ is often used when talking about rules.
 Rules are external motivators that compel people to do things for fear of punishment or threat.
-Principles are internal motivators that drive people to do what is right or good for a business or organization.
+Principles are internal motivators that drive people to do what is right or suitable for a business or organization.
 The benefits of a principle-based approach are: